scaldi/scaldi-website/learn.md

 ## Define Bindings

 Scaldi provides a biding DSL which you can you can use inside of the `Module`.
-Here is an example of how you can bind some object:
+Here is an example of how you can create the bindings:

 {% highlight scala %}
 class AppModule extends Module {